-NOTE 21 - EARNINGS (LOSS) PER SHARE
+NOTE 21 - (LOSS) EARNINGS PER SHARE (RESTATED)

-Earnings (loss) per share of Common Stock is calculated in accordance with ASC 260, Earnings per share.
-Earnings (loss) per share - basic is calculated by dividing Earnings (loss) attributable to Common Stockholders - basic and diluted by the Weighted average Common Stock outstanding - basic.
+(Loss) earnings per share of Common Stock is calculated in accordance with ASC 260, Earnings per share.
+(Loss) earnings per share - basic is calculated by dividing loss attributable to Common Stockholders - basic and diluted by the Weighted average Common Stock outstanding - basic.

-Earnings (loss) per share - diluted is based on the weighted average number of shares of Common Stock used for the Earnings (loss) per share - basic calculation, adjusted for the weighted-average number of common share equivalents outstanding for the period determined using the treasury stock method and if-converted method, as applicable.
-Earnings (loss) attributable to Common Stockholders - basic and diluted is adjusted for the impact of changes in the fair value of the Public Warrants and Private Placement Warrants, to the extent they are dilutive.
+(Loss) earnings per share - diluted is based on the weighted average number of shares of Common Stock used for the loss per share - basic calculation, adjusted for the weighted-average number of common share equivalents outstanding for the period determined using the treasury stock method and if-converted method, as applicable.
+(Loss) earnings attributable to Common Stockholders - basic and diluted is adjusted for the impact of changes in the fair value of the Public Warrants and Private Placement Warrants, to the extent they are dilutive.

-Earnings (loss) per share calculations for all periods prior to the Closing have been retrospectively adjusted by the Exchange Ratio for the equivalent number of shares outstanding immediately after the Closing to effect the reverse recapitalization.
-Subsequent to the Closing, Earnings (loss) per share is calculated based on the Weighted average Common Stock outstanding.
+(Loss) earnings per share calculations for all periods prior to the Closing have been retrospectively adjusted by the Exchange Ratio for the equivalent number of shares outstanding immediately after the Closing to effect the reverse recapitalization.
+Subsequent to the Closing, loss per share is calculated based on the Weighted average Common Stock outstanding.